Towards Better Generalization via Distributional Input Projection Network: Experiment

 \begin{itemize}[leftmargin=*] \item \textbf{Randomized Gaussian noise}: we sample $\eta \sim \mathcal{N}(0, \sigma^2 I)$ for some $\sigma > 0$, and attack the input via $x \to x + \eta$ to simulate natural distribution shifts during training. \item \textbf{Fast Gradient Sign Method (FGSM) adversarial noise} \citep{goodfellow2014explaining}: we attack examples by $x \to x + \epsilon \cdot \mathrm{sgn}\left(\nabla_x \mathcal{L}(\theta, x, y)\right) $.
 This single‐step attack efficiently approximates the worst‐case attacks within an $\ell_\infty$‐ball of radius $\epsilon$. \end{itemize}

 By injecting either type of attack into the training inputs, we can evaluate adversarial robustness by showing the accuracy on clean test data.
-The results show that \name\ enhances stability under both worst‑case attacks and random noise while preserving baseline performance.
-We first evaluate our method in Vision Transformers (ViTs)~\citep{dosovitskiy2020vit}, a popular architecture in computer vision known for its strong performance across classification, detection, and segmentation tasks.
+We evaluate our method in Vision Transformers (ViTs)~\citep{dosovitskiy2020vit}, a popular architecture in computer vision known for its strong performance across classification, detection, and segmentation tasks.

-\textbf{Setup.} We train three ViT variants—ViT‑Tiny (5.5M parameters), ViT‑Small (21.7M parameters), and ViT‑Base (85.8M parameters)—on the CIFAR‑100 dataset~\citep{krizhevsky2009learning}, an image classification dataset which contains 100 distinct classes of small‑scale images.
+\textbf{Setup.} We train three ViT backbones—ViT‑Tiny (5.5M parameters), ViT‑Small (21.7M parameters), and ViT‑Base (85.8M parameters)—on the CIFAR‑100 dataset~\citep{krizhevsky2009learning}, an image classification dataset which contains 100 distinct classes of small‑scale images.
 Each model is started from a checkpoint pretrained on ImageNet‑21k and fine‑tuned on ImageNet‑1k, using a patch size of 16 and an input resolution of $224\times224$.
 During training, we inject either additive Gaussian noise ($\sigma=0.2$) or FGSM adversarial attacks ($\epsilon=0.2$) into the training inputs.
 At evaluation, we report accuracy on clean test sets.
-Our implementation is adapted from the publicly available repository\footnote{\url{https://github.com/jeonsworld/ViT-pytorch}}, using default hyperparameters.
 Additional implementation details are provided in Appendix~\ref{sec:appendix_vit}.